ocurity/dracon/README.md

 # Dracon

-Security scanning and results unification tool - forked and rewritten from @thought-machine/dracon
+Security scanning,results unification and enrichment tool - forked and rewritten from @thought-machine/dracon

 Security pipelines on Kubernetes.
 The purpose of this project is to provide a scalable and flexible tool to execute arbitrary tools on code and infrastructure while